 Disposable Relationships

 Disposable Relationships.
-Psychology Fanatic article header image
+Psychology Fanatic article feature image

 Our highly stimulated world is jammed with mental intrigue, starkly contrasting the stable calmness of past generations.
 The innovation of the computer changed the experience of living with instant updates and billions of messages fighting for a sliver of our attention.
 Modern businesses have adjusted to the fast pace by trying to keep employees engaged before losing them to the next sparkling opportunity.
 As people change, internal stability is a premium quality when external stability is lacking.
 Relationships provide that stability.
 Well, they should.
 Too often, we make relationships just as unstable.
 Disposing of them as soon as they demand effort.
 We don’t need a disposable relationship.
 We need secure attachments that lift and support.